 Statistically, qualified upper division transfers (those who have completed lower division GE) are retained and graduate at higher rates than first time freshmen and lower division transfers.

 Work with community colleges in order by distance to HSU on articulation agreements.
-Majors with highest enrollments from that community college will be developed first.
+Majors with highest enrollments from that community college will be developed first

 CNRS recruiter position will develop contacts at Northern area community colleges to assist in the development of feeder schools